 The first week of February is Archives week.
 In Celebration of this week, the provincial archives is hosts a number of events.
 In honour of Archives week, Historical photo blog and Saskatchewan Council for Archives and Archivists - (SCAA)- Why an archives week?
 SCAA- Public Awareness - the previous year's Archive Week and plans for next year.

 Saskatchewan archive week on facebook

-Saskatchewan Celebrates Archival Treasures February 1-7, 2010 Proclaimed Archives Week in Saskatchewan
+Saskatchewan Celebrates Archival Treasures Archives week in February

 Museums Association of Saskatchewan - Museum Events,

-Archives week will be followed by Heritage week between February 15-20
+Archives week will be followed by Heritage week, the second week of February

 Present-day Saskatchewan named Rupert's Land